W. W. NORTON & COMPANY

 Hosted by Julie Sindel, Sociology Specialist

-Join Sociology specialist, Julie Sindel, for a dynamic overview of Norton's award-winning online learning tools for introduction to sociology.
-Offer your feedback afterwards in a survey and get a $10 Starbucks or Target gift card.
+Join Sociology specialist, Julie Sindel, for a dynamic 30-minute overview of Norton's award-winning online learning tools for introduction to sociology.
 Julie will walk instructors through the following and show how they can be easily-assigned or used to meet your course goals.
-The overview will last about 30 minutes and there will be time for questions!

 • The new, assignable Norton Illumine Ebook which engages students by chunking the material